-Group member Dr David Waide successfully defends his PhD viva!
+Group member Dr David Waide successfully defends his PhD viva and graduates!

 Our group member Dr David Waide, co-supervised by Dermot and Gleb Gribakin, successfully defended his PhD thesis on “Many-body theory of positron interactions with atoms and atomic clusters”.